Skip to content

 Name Type Description Default

-samplers Sequence[ISampler]
+samplers Sequence[bmi.interface.ISampler]

 sequence of samplers to concatenate